mofo7777/Stackoverflow/README.md

 This program shows how to setup EVR (enhanced video renderer), and how to provide video samples to it, using a Source Reader.

+## MinimalSinkRenderer

+This program shows the basic essentials for implementing a custom sink renderer, to be used by a Media Session.

 ## ScreenCaptureEncode

 This program takes screenshots using Directx9, and create a mp4 video file with Mediafoundation API.
 In this example, the video duration is 5 seconds, see VIDEO_FRAME_COUNT to change it.